 “Apply Aquaphor on it two to three times a day for a week, and then you’re all set to enjoy your new ink!”

 She finishes wrapping my arm, and we exchange our goodbyes.
-I walk passed Halloween mask and pirate dancing on the stage before I leave to show my family my newest commitment.
+I walk past Halloween mask and pirate dancing on the stage before I leave to show my family my newest commitment.

 Headline photo by Noah Hulton for Blue Muse Magazine